Classical Studies Databases

 The most comprehensive record of Greek patristic material in existence, comprising digital images of more than 160 book volumes.

-Virtually all ancient Greek texts surviving from the period between Homer (8th century B.C.) and A.D.
+The TLG digital library contains virtually all ancient Greek texts surviving from the period between Homer (8th century B.C.) and A.D.
 600, and a large number of texts from the period between A.D.
 600 and 1453. **NOTE: Users must create a personal account in order to use the TLG.